Alcohol Detox Withdrawal Services – Preparing You for A Better Life

 Ocean Hills’ dedicated staff are trained to help you manage side effects and guide you through the otherwise difficult stages of alcohol detox and withdrawal.

 Alcohol withdrawal is a very serious process that can occur when someone who has been drinking heavily for weeks, months, or years stops or reduces their alcohol consumption.
 Without proper medical attention, alcohol withdrawal can actually result in death.
 It is extremely important that if someone is ready to detox from alcohol, that they seek appropriate medical care, preferably in an alcohol detox center with a corresponding alcohol rehab program.
-Having the continuum of care available in the same facility will greatly reduce the likelihood of relapse after someone experiences alcohol withdrawal during an alcohol detox.
+Having the continuum of care available in the same facility will greatly reduce the likelihood of relapse after someone experiences alcohol withdrawal during alcohol detox.

 Symptoms of alcohol withdrawal may include the following: